 Have the duration of the PPDU to be equal to the duration that is specified in the PPDU Response Duration subfield of the soliciting SRS Control subfield.

-Use a non-HT (duplicated) PPDU,or an HE SU PPDU, or an EHT MU PPDU format addressed to a single STA.
-If the PSDU carried in the response PPDU contains an A-MPDU then the contents of the A-MPDU shall be as defined in Table 9-533(A-MPDU contents in the control response context) .
+Use a non-HT PPDU, non-HT duplicated PPDU, HE SU PPDU, or an EHT SU transmission (#15169, 16343, 16888).
+If the PSDU carried in the response PPDU contains an A-MPDU then the contents of the A-MPDU shall be as defined in Table 9-633 (A-MPDU contents in the control response context) (#15812).
 If the PPDU is an HE SU PPDU then it shall not use DCM encoding

-NOTE 2—If the PPDU carrying the response is an HE SU PPDU or an EHT MU PPDU addressed to one non-AP STA, then the AP might use any type of padding to ensure that the duration of the PPDU is equal to the duration that is specified in the PPDU Response Duration subfield of the soliciting SRS Control subfield.
+NOTE 2—If the PPDU carrying the response is an HE SU PPDU or an EHT SU transmission(#16343), then the AP might use any type of padding to ensure that the duration of the PPDU is equal to the duration that is specified in the PPDU Response Duration subfield of the soliciting SRS Control subfield.

 TGbe editor: Please update the contents of the table as shown below: